-The overall aim of this guide is to support Ministries of Finance to accelerate climate action by supporting them to identify solutions to the barriers that they face.
+The overall aim of this guide is to support Ministries of Finance to accelerate climate action by supporting them to identify solutions to the barriers they face.
 To inform strategy, it aims to sharpen the political and economic case for a more proactive and wide-ranging leadership role for Ministries of Finance on climate action across the key areas of public policy under their responsibility.
-To inform practice, it explains, using examples and case studies, how Ministries of Finance can overcome the barriers to action that they face to enhance their core functions and capabilities to drive sustainable, inclusive, and resilient economic transformation-taking into account the diversity of starting points.
+To inform practice, it explains, using examples and case studies, how Ministries of Finance can enhance their core functions and capabilities to drive sustainable, inclusive, and resilient economic transformation-taking into account the diversity of starting points.